shlinkio/shlink/README.md

     After that, you will have a dist file inside the `build` directory, that you need to decompress in the location of your choice.

+    > **Note**
+    >
-    > This is the process used when releasing new shlink versions.
+    > This is the process used when releasing new Shlink versions.
 After tagging the new version with git, the Github release is automatically created by a [GitHub workflow](https://github.com/shlinkio/shlink/actions?query=workflow%3A%22Publish+release%22), attaching the generated dist file to it.

 ### Configure